-Sarajevo, BOSNIA-HERZEGOVINA (May 28, 2014) — “Now that the floodwaters have receded, we are seeing — for the first time in many places — the true extent of the damages caused by the record-breaking floods and the work that needs to be done,” said Sarah Bearup, director of World Vision’s programs in Bosnia and Herzegovina.
+SARAJEVO, (May 28, 2014) –“Now that the floodwaters have receded, we are seeing—for the first time in many places—the true extent of the damages caused by the record-breaking floods and the work that needs to be done,” said Sarah Bearup, Director of World Vision’s programmes in Bosnia and Herzegovina.

 The rains and resulting floods are the worst Bosnia and Herzegovina has experienced in more than 100 years.
 Nearly 1.5 million people – almost half the country’s population – is affected.
 While official statistics vary, based in part on the complex governing structure of Bosnia and Herzegovina, international organizations estimate that around nearly 40,000 people have been forced from their homes because of high waters or the effects of the more than 3,000 landslides that have occurred; 15 villages continue to be completely cut off from the rest of the country and are accessible only by air.

-World Vision, which has been working in Bosnia and Herzegovina since 1994, saw five of the six areas where it normally operates heavily impacted.
+World Vision, who has been working in Bosnia and Herzegovina since 1994 saw five of the six areas where it normally operates heavily impacted.

 Before the rains had even stopped, World Vision began responding, providing food and non-food items to families in need within the first 24 hours.